 GeneCards Summary for VAV1 Gene

 VAV1 (Vav Guanine Nucleotide Exchange Factor 1) is a Protein Coding gene.
-Diseases associated with VAV1 include immunodeficiency, common variable, 10.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with VAV1 include Spherocytosis, Type 1 and Common Variable Immunodeficiency.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Type I Interferon Signaling Pathways.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is VAV3.

 UniProtKB/Swiss-Prot for VAV1 Gene

 Couples tyrosine kinase signals with the activation of the Rho/Rac GTPases, thus leading to cell differentiation and/or proliferation.